kryptokrona/kryptokrona-docs/guides/Bootstrapping-the-Blockchain.md

 This guide will help you install a recent copy of the blockchain.
 This should significantly speed up the task of getting the blockchain synced up so you can use your wallet.

 ## Windows:
-1. Make sure TurtleCoind.exe, simplewallet.exe, and/or the GUI are not running.
+1. Make sure `TurtleCoind.exe`, `walletd.exe`, and/or the GUI wallet are not running.

 2. Open File Explorer and Type `%APPDATA%\TurtleCoin` and hit enter.